Homosexuality and Quakerism: United States

 However, there is dissension within the Evangelical groups.
 The Friends of Jesus Community, some of whose members were affiliated with EFCI, took a public stance in favor of the equal worth of same-sex relationships.
-In Northwest Yearly Meeting of Friends Church (EFCI), one Portland-area Monthly Meeting has minuted its support of same-sex unions, creating a discussion on their statement of human sexuality.
-This led to a number of other Quaker churches discussing this matter, which has led to a split within the Quaker Church.
+In Northwest Yearly Meeting of Friends Church (NWYM), associated with EFCI, one Portland-area Monthly Meeting has minuted its support of same-sex unions, creating a discussion on their statement of human sexuality.
+This led to a number of other NWYM churches discussing this matter, leading some of them to form a new yearly meeting, and at least one of them to split.

 Most monthly meetings of Baltimore Yearly Meeting (BYM, a member of both FGC and FUM) have taken a similar position.
 Similarly, although perhaps to a lesser extent, some meetings associated with groups on the other side of the issue have dissented.
 Swansea Monthly Meeting, under care of New England Yearly Meeting, is one of two meetings in that group to publicly oppose same-sex marriage.

 In 2002, FUM and BYM began a dialogue on homosexuality and same-sex relationships.
 At the 2002 FUM Triennial, Clerk Lamar Matthew was excluded from leading a worship sharing group because he was in a relationship with another man.
 FUM has affirmed in a minute of its General Board that its policy that anyone in sexual relationships outside of marriage – "which is understood to be between one man and one woman" – cannot be in paid leadership positions (a minute approved in 1988) also applies to those in other leadership positions and to their overseas workers.
 Since that time, BYM has had a program of intervisitation with other Yearly Meetings on the issue of same-sex relationships.
 This policy of FUM has been in constant discussion in the FUM board ever since it was originally proposed.
 BYM is not the only dual-membership Yearly Meeting (membership in both FUM and FGC).
 Many members of the New England and New York Yearly Meetings have also been struggling with the FUM position.